Joseph Papp: Legacy

 In large part due to the "Save the Theatres" preservation effort led by Papp in the 1980s, the Theater District remains one of New York City's primary and most popular tourist attractions and destinations today.

 In 2000 the Joseph Papp Children's Humanitarian Fund was founded.
-The Fund serves as the humanitarian arm of international Jewish children's club Tzivos Hashem's, activities in the Ukraine.
+The Fund serves as the humanitarian arm of international Jewish children's club Tzivos Hashem's activities in Ukraine.
 Papp, along with Rabbi Marc Schneier, co-founded the Foundation for Ethnic Understanding to strengthen ties between Blacks and Jews.

 Papp's biography Joe Papp: An American Life was written by journalist Helen Epstein and published in 1996.

+Joe's Pub is a music and performance venue operated as part of The Public Theater in New York City.
+Since its opening in 1998, it has served as a platform for both emerging and established performers.
+The venue is known for hosting a range of programming, including artist development initiatives such as New York Voices, which commissions original works by musicians, and the Joe’s Pub Working Group, which provides support for artist growth.
+Each year, the space hosts around 800 performances and draws more than 100,000 attendees.

 William Finn's 2003 album Elegies: A Song Cycle includes the song "Joe Papp," dedicated to Papp's contributions to New York theatre and personal friendship with Finn.